nogringo/purplestore/README.md

-A database that store data on Nostr.
+A decentralized database that stores and syncs data on the Nostr protocol with real-time updates and local caching

 ## Getting started